joshdales/pockethealth/readme.md

-Run with `go run .` you can then make requests to `localhost:3333`.
+Install and run, you can then make requests to `localhost:3333`.

 There are 3 endpoints that you can call
 1. `POST /image` The payload should include